Archive A Parents’ Guide to Dangers of Social Media for Kids

 Inappropriate Content on Social Media

-Since most users on social media are adults; as a result, most content on these platforms is destined to be used by adults.
+Most users on social media are adults.
+As a result, most content on these platforms is destined to be used by adults.
 Thankfully, social media display posts based on the previous posts you have viewed.
 However, kids can access all the content posted on social media if they look for it or follow accounts that share such posts.

-Most social media moderate public content based on their guidelines.
+Most social networking sites moderate public content based on their guidelines.
 They usually filter sexually explicit or violent content or videos showing drug abuse.
 However, it is still possible for your child to see posts or stories unsuitable for their age.

 Some posts that go viral on social media are not based on reality.
 Sometimes they’re meant to excite thoughts or emotions that might not be suitable for kids.